María Luisa Bemberg

 María Luisa Bemberg (April 14, 1922 – May 7, 1995) was an Argentine screenwriter, film director and actress.
 She was one of the first Argentine female directors with a powerful presence both in the filmmaking and the intellectual world of Latin America, particularly during her most active period, from 1970 to 1990.

 In her work, she specialized in portraying famous Argentine women and the Argentine upper class.
-Bemberg also focused on feminism, with regards to the gender debate and cinematic gaze.
+Bemberg also focused on feminism, with regard to the gender debate and cinematic gaze.
 Her vast legacy extends to the 21st Century, with Bemberg being hailed as arguably Argentina’s foremost female director.

 Biography

 Early years

 The daughter of Otto Eduardo Bemberg and Sofía Bengolea, she was born into one of the most powerful and wealthy families of Argentina.
 Her great-grandfather, German Argentine immigrant Otto Bemberg founded the largest brewery Quilmes Brewery in 1888.
 Bemberg grew up in a wealthy family.
 Bemberg never received a high school diploma or a college degree.
 She was privately tutored by a governess.

 On October 17, 1945, she married Carlos Miguens, an architect.
 Following their marriage and in the midst of the Juan Perón era, the couple moved to Spain, where they had four children before returning to Argentina.
 One of them, Carlos Miguens Bemberg, would become a well-known businessman.
 10 years later she divorced Miguens.
 Her partner in subsequent years was film producer Oscar Kramer.